attdevsupport/att-html5-sdk/sdk/doc_src/guides/sample_app_test/README.md

 ##OAuth
-Device Capabilities and In-App Messaging require users to authorize your app using OAuth consent.
+In-App Messaging require users to authorize your app using OAuth consent.
 The SDK facilitates this process by presenting the user with the AT&T API Platform access page, capturing their authorization code, requesting and storing the user’s access token.
 The user needs to authorize consent only once per session.

 A user accessing In-App Messaging features will be presented with a Consent Request screen requesting app authorization to an AT&T wireless number or account.
-Device Capabilities uses OAuth authentication but it will not show a consent screen.
 The authorization is performed automatically if you are on the AT&T network.

 (**) The following authentication pages are from AT&T servers, not the SDK.
 The UI may be updated and appear differently than these examples.